 The way people lead companies has changed throughout history, and in today’s landscape, it’s all about making data-driven decisions.
 While data usage may have started in making corporate decisions, business leaders have learned that big data can be used in managing people as well.
-According to Forbes, the use of people analytics significantly impacts organizations in several ways, such as employee retention, talent acquisition, workforce planning, performance management, and many more.
+According to a recent LinkedIn’s report, the use of people analytics significantly impacts organizations in several ways, such as recruiting, performance measurement, compensation, workforce planning, and retention.

 With almost two decades under his belt, Dan George is a people analytics leader.
 Building his career with large systems implementation, Dan is currently the founder and CEO of Piper Key, a management consulting firm seeking to help companies optimize their people, technology, and workforce planning.

 We recently had the opportunity to chat with Dan about his experience in people analytics, his observations of the industry throughout the years, and how companies can get started with their own people analytics.
 Check out the and a transcript of the conversation below.